Reforma curricular de língua árabe bem-sucedida em Marrocos

 In a letter addressed to inspectors, treinadores, professors and teachers introducing the final curriculum document, Senhor.
 Fouad Chafiqi, the Curriculum Department Director, stated:

-“(This curriculum) is the conclusion of more than five years of continuous work by researchers, inspetores, teacher trainers, and teachers who worked under the supervision of the Office of Curricula … This work adopted the early grade reading approach and was accompanied, in parallel, by rewriting all textbooks for the elementary school based on quality specifications and rigorous evaluations, training inspectors in four national training workshops, dozens of regional meetings, and training of all teachers.
+“(This curriculum) is the conclusion of more than five years of continuous work by researchers, inspetores, formadores de professores, and teachers who worked under the supervision of the Office of Curricula … This work adopted the early grade reading approach and was accompanied, in parallel, by rewriting all textbooks for the elementary school based on quality specifications and rigorous evaluations, training inspectors in four national training workshops, dozens of regional meetings, and training of all teachers.
 This process will be continued over the next year until we have a comprehensive curriculum document by the school entry in 2021.”

 Through this collaborative, enjoyable curriculum reform process, o Ministério da Educação, USAID Morocco and NPR technical team were able to achieve a significant change that will improve the learning of millions of children across the country,